dewberries/dmg_geog575_unit1/README.md

 # Web Mapping - Unit 1
-Repository for Unit 1 of the Web Mapping Workbook.
+Darbie Gibbs Geog 575 Fall 2025- Repository for Unit 1 of the Web Mapping Workbook.